 Rosina Lhevinne was also a teacher of Van Cliburn, the first American to win the International Tchaikovsky competition in Moscow in 1958.

-After immigrating to the United States in 2009, Ms. Pilipenko has been teaching piano privately.
-She has 25 years of teaching experience and is a patient, creative, and confident teacher.
-She is deeply committed to a high standard and excellent quality of music education.
+After immigrating to the United States in 2009, Ms. Pilipenko has been teaching privately.
+She has eight years of teaching experience and is a patient, creative and confident teacher.
+She is deeply committed to a high standard of excellence in quality of music education.